-Governmental funds are used to account for all or most of a government's general activities, including the acquisition or construction of capital assets and the servicing of general long-term debt.
+Governmental funds are used to account for all or most of the District's general activities, including the collection and disbursement of restricted, committed or assigned for monies (special revenue funds) and the funds restricted, committed or assigned for acquisition or construction of capital assets (capital projects funds), and the funds restricted, committed or assigned for servicing of general long-term debt (debt service funds) and the management of funds held in trust that can be used for governmental services (permanent fund).
 The General Fund is used to account for all activities of the District not accounted for in another fund.